Lightweight Image Inpainting by Stripe Window Transformer with Joint Attention to CNN: Related Work

 \section{Related Work}

-{\bf Traditional inpainting.} Traditional inpainting can generally be divided into two categories.
-The first one is the diffusion method.
-Diffusion methods disseminate the texture content by one or multi-curve information from the known region to missing region.
-The second one is the patch-matching method.
-Patch matching \cite{barnes2009patchmatch} used approximate nearest-neighbor to find the nearest-neighbor region of the specified region and then selected the most similar nearest-neighbor region to fill in and complete image inpainting.
-The former method is easy to blur inpainting results in large masks, and the latter method will cost a lot of calculations.

-{\bf Deep learning based inpainting.} With the advancement of hardware technology, CNN based deep learning model has become the mainstream.
-Gradually, more and more novel CNN models based on different modules have been proposed, e.g., some models utilize edge auxiliaries information, such as Nazeri {\it et al.} proposed Edgeconnect \cite{nazeri2019edgeconnect}, Yu {\it et al.} proposed GateConv \cite{yu2019free} which used Canny edge to generate edge images.
-These methods used additional auxiliaries information to get more data to help the repair, which are really helpful in inpainting images with complex structure, such as building and interior space, but inevitably they need more stages or parameters in training these methods.
-We also used edge information for the mask instead of the input in our proposed approach to enhance the edge structure.
+{\bf Deep learning based inpainting.} With the increasing availability of advanced hardware technology, CNN-based deep learning models have emerged as the predominant approach for image inpainting.
+Several deep models have been proposed in this field, including Shift-Net \cite{yan2018shift} proposed by Yan {\it et al.} and more recent models that leverage additional information such as edge information.
+For example, Nazeri {\it et al.} proposed Edgeconnect \cite{nazeri2019edgeconnect} and Yu {\it et al.} proposed DeepFill-V2 \cite{yu2019free} which used Canny edge detection to generate edge images.
+Zeng {\it et al.} \cite{zeng2021cr} proposed CRFill, which utilized auxiliary contextual reconstruction loss to encourage the generator network to borrow appropriate known regions as references for filling in a missing region.
+While these methods have been shown to be effective in inpainting images with complex structures such as buildings and interior spaces, they require additional stages or parameters during training.
+In our proposed method, we also utilize edge information, but we avoid the need for additional parameters in the model.

-On the other hand, some researchers use contextual attention to enhance the texture inpainting, such as Yu {\it et al.}'s DeepFill \cite{yu2018generative}, Zhu {\it et al.}'s MADF \cite{zhu2021image}, Yi {\it et al.}'s HiFill \cite{yi2020contextual}.
-They calculate complicated attention scores to find the most similar texture that can be filled in the missing region.
-Generally speaking, this type of methods is better than others in terms of texture.
-In our proposed method, we redesign the attention module and combine wide attention to the local receptive field to achieve attention sharing.
+On the other hand, some researchers have utilized self-attention mechanisms to improve texture inpainting, such as CA proposed by Yu {\it et al.} \cite{yu2018generative} and HiFill proposed by Yi {\it et al.} \cite{yi2020contextual}.
+These methods compute complex attention scores to identify the most similar texture to be used in filling the missing region, and generally outperform other methods in terms of texture quality.
+In our proposed method, we have redesigned the attention module and incorporated wide attention to the local receptive field to enable attention sharing.